 By vivian on June 23, 2020

-The same study shows about 89% of people who search online use their smartphones to search for local businesses at least once per week.
-The statistics also point out that 58% of people search for local businesses daily.
+The same study also shows that 89% of people who search online use their smartphones to search for local businesses at least once a week.
+Among that, 58% of people search for local businesses on a daily basis.

 So what exactly is local search engine optimization and how does it differ from regular SEO?

 If you have been actively marketing your business online, chances are you have probably heard of both local SEO and regular SEO.
 However, you might have found yourself confused between the two.